AElfProject/AElf/docs-sphinx/getting-started/development-environment/install.rst

 Update Environment
 ^^^^^^^^^^^^^^^^^^

-Execute this command to update your environment:
+Execute this command to update your environment, Please be patient while the command is executed:

 .. code:: bash